Banking isn’t always straightforward. In fact, more often it’s the opposite of that.

 Best Ways To Contact Chase

-Your Chase routing number is a 9-digit number which identifies the location where your account was opened;
+- Your Chase routing number is a 9-digit number that identifies the location where your account was opened;

 That was everything you need to know about how to find your Chase routing number – I hope you enjoyed it as much as I did!